master-csmi/2024_team_scrum/README.md

 3 - Komi Joseph Béni ASSIGBE

-### the Roles and Principles of THe Scrum Methodology:
+### the Roles and Principles of The Scrum Methodology:
   - Roles
   - Principles